menefotto/confparse/README.md

   anything between [] is a valid section.
 - Key and values are like "ip=192.168.10.1" ,the separator is "=" otherwise will not be considered a key value.
+- The Parser can handle bools, ints and floats (both 64bit), strings and string slices, as long as they are divided by columns.

 Empty line are ignored, whitespaces are ignored as well.
 It hasn't really been tested yet, it might have some bugs.

-Suggestion: do not use this software in a production enviroment, it's not even completed yet and hasn't really been tested.
+Suggestion: do not use this software in a production environment, it's not even completed yet and hasn't really been tested.